This post may contain affiliate or sponsored links. Please read our disclosure policy.

 Reasons We Love This Recipe

 As one of the most popular freezer meals on Thriving Home, this pork tenderloin recipe is requested over and over by my family.
+I’ve been testing and making pork tenderloin recipes for well over a decade now, and here’s why this one is so great:

 Where to Get Your Ingredients